VisualComposer/builder/README.md

 ## Variables and Classes
 For all var, let, const and method names you should use camelCase.
 Exceptions to the rule:
 * Class names for ES6 with camelCase and first Uppercase letter.
-Example: MySuperClass
 * Constructors for ES5 with camelCase and first Uppercase letter.
-Example: `let Constructor = () => {}`

 ## No jQuery
 Contributor should try not to use jQuery and jQuery-like libraries.